High Point University

-High Point University (HPU) is a private university in High Point, North Carolina.
+High Point University (HPU) is a private university in High Point, North Carolina, United States.
 It is affiliated with the United Methodist Church.
-The university was founded as High Point College in 1924, and it became High Point University in October 1991.
-HPU offers 63 undergraduate majors, 65 undergraduate minors, and 18 graduate majors.
+The university was founded in 1924 as High Point College (HPC) by the Methodist Protestant Church and the City of High Point, succeeding the Yadkin College, another college sponsored by the Methodist Protestant Church between 1856 and 1895.
+High Point College was renamed High Point University in 1991.

 History

+Yadkin College

-In the mid-19th century, the Methodist Protestant Church, which is now part of the United Methodist Church, became active in educational pursuits in North Carolina.
-In 1921, after some years of consideration, the statewide governing body of the Methodist Protestant Church voted to establish a college.
+In the mid-19th century, the Methodist Protestant Church, which is now part of the United Methodist Church, became active in educational pursuits in North Carolina, and at the 1852 state annual convention in Fayetteville, Yadkin College was founded in northern Davidson County.
+Following the Civil War, the Yadkin College fell into financial difficulty, and had by the 1890s become a preparatory high school.
+Yadkin College was officially named the predecessor of High Point University during its 100th anniversary in 2024.

+Early years

+In 1921, after some years of consideration, the statewide governing body of the Methodist Protestant Church voted to establish a new college.
 Shortly afterward, the church accepted an offer from the citizens of High Point to contribute 60 acre of land and $100,000 to the project, placing the new school in the city of High Point.
-The campus was designed by R. E. Mitchell of Washington, D.C., assisted by Herbert Hunter of High Point, in the English Renaissance style.
-The school was founded in 1924 as High Point College, a joint venture between the Methodist Protestant Church and the citizens of High Point, and officially opened on September 14, 1924.
+The Georgian-style campus, featuring some architectural elements of Colonial Revivalism, was designed by R.E.
+Mitchell of Washington, D.C., with assistance from Herbert B. Hunter of High Point.
+High Point College would officially open on September 14, 1924.
 When the college opened, the campus consisted of three buildings, attended by nine faculty members, with a student enrollment of 122.
+The same year, Yadkin College closed its doors, and its assets including its library and bell were transferred to High Point College.

 The steadfast growth that characterized the birth of the college ended abruptly with the Great Depression.
-This period was difficult for the college in 1932–33, as faculty salaries were cut and expenses were sometimes bartered.
-Despite a $50,000 fund-raising campaign, the college declared bankruptcy on June 15, 1934, and reorganized in an effort to reduce its indebtedness.
-Subsequent reorganization enabled the college to move forward with business and renewed expansion.
+In 1932–33, faculty salaries were cut and expenses were sometimes bartered.
+Despite a $50,000 fundraising campaign, the college declared bankruptcy on June 15, 1934.

-On October 9, 1991, under the guidance of President Jacob C. Martinson, Jr. and the board of trustees, High Point College changed its name to High Point University to reflect post-graduate degree programs.
-Coinciding with the offering of graduate studies, every building on the campus was renovated and new ones were constructed with a campus quadrangle added to replace a former city street that bisected the campus, and by 2004 the university's endowment increased to $40 million.
-When Martinson stepped down as president in 2005, he was the longest serving United Methodist college president in the country.